Skip to main content

 About 2.2 miles

 Essentially this is a short, flat, clockwise walk around the perimeter of Llyn Maelog, and a stroll along the beach at Traeth Llydan.
 Binoculars might prove useful as both places offer superb opportunities for spotting wildlife of all kinds.
-Parts of the lake side path may be rocky or muddy, and take care crossing the roads.
+Parts of the lake side path may be rocky or muddy.
+Take care crossing the roads.

 Further information on this walk